Cerebras/tensorflow/tfcompile_study/README.md

   5. **Files to replicate our experiments:**
      1. utils.py - contains config generation script and run script to generate the `graph_def` and the config script from the `model_fn` and the `input_fn`.
      2. tf2xla_pb2.py - compiled protobuf file of `tf2xla.proto` for python import.
-     3. examples - directory with each subdirectory containing a specific model.
+     3. experiments - directory with each subdirectory containing a specific model.
+        1. each experiment is a pytest.